WWTN: History

+The station first signed on the air on June 20, 1962.
+The original call sign was WMSR-FM, licensed to the Manchester Broadcasting Company in the city of Manchester, Tennessee.
+In the mid-1960s, the licensee was changed to Joseph M. Carter, Trustee in bankruptcy.

+In the early 1990s, the station began focusing on the Nashville market.
+Manchester is nearly halfway between Nashville and Chattanooga, although the Cumberland Plateau prevents Manchester FM signals from serving Chattanooga.

+The station faced major financial difficulties in the early 1990s, until being purchased by Gaylord Entertainment Company in 1995.
+Gaylord also owned 650 WSM (AM) and 95.5 WSM-FM, as well as the Grand Ole Opry concert hall and Opryland USA amusement park.
+During this period, WWTN broadcast a mixture of locally originated general interest talk programming, sports talk, and the Business Talk Radio Network.
+Within three years after the Gaylord purchase, WWTN was Nashville's highest-billing radio station.

 Ramsey and Valentine

 In 1992, WWTN began airing The Money Game, a local financial advice show with Dave Ramsey, Hal Wilson, and Roy Matlock.
 Wilson and Matlock left the show at different points in its early history.
 With Ramsey hosting alone, his company assumed ownership of the program, which was renamed The Dave Ramsey Show in 1996.
 It was eventually independently syndicated to over 500 stations nationwide.
 WWTN served as the flagship station until 2012, when Ramsey moved the show to 102.5 WPRT-FM in 2013, and then to WLAC 1510 AM in 2014.

+In 2003, WWTN and WSM-FM were sold to Cumulus Media for $65 million.
+The city of license changed to Hendersonville in 2008, as part of a larger project that saw four of Cumulus' five Nashville stations change cities of license in the process of allowing sister station WNFN to move its transmitter and increase power.

 WWTN served as the flagship station for a nationally syndicated weekday afternoon talk show hosted by Phil Valentine until July 2021, when his health deteriorated from COVID-19 and its after-effects.
 Valentine died on August 21, 2021.